-2.3 Short Example
+2.4 Short Examples

-We give an example that imply the transformation of a sequence of elements.
+We give two examples that imply the transformation of a sequence of elements.

 Bubble Sort in MGS.
-The bubble sort consists in (1) comparing two neighbors elements in a sequence and swapping them if they are not in order; (2) repeating the first step until a fixed point is reached.
+The bubble sort consists in

+- 1. comparing two neighbors elements in a sequence and swapping them if they are not in order, - 2. repeating the first step until a fixed point is reached.

 This specification is immediate in MGS and can be written:

 '''

-trans bubble_sort = { x, y / (x > y) \Rightarrow y, x }
+trans bubble_sort = \{ x, y / (x > y) \Rightarrow y, x \}

 '''